Skip to content

 wall_eddy_diffusivity Wall eddy diffusivity controlling wall mixing [m^2/s].
 Required

-chamber_radius Radius of the spherical chamber [m].
+chamber_radius Radius of the spherical chamber [m] (spherical builder).
 Required

 distribution_type "discrete", "continuous_pdf", or "particle_resolved". "discrete"